Using AnimationTree

 Introduction

 With AnimationPlayer, Godot has one of the most flexible animation systems that you can find in any game engine.
-The ability to animate almost any property in any node or resource, as well as having dedicated transform, bezier, function calling, audio and sub-animation tracks, is pretty much unique.
+It is pretty much unique in its ability to animate almost any property in any node or resource, and its dedicated transform, bezier, function calling, audio, and sub-animation tracks.

 This is how it's done in the Third Person Shooter demo, for reference: